GluuFederation/gluu-gateway/kongAPIGateway/README.md

 ## API

 ### Manage KONG Resources Endpoint
-REST full api endpoint for add resource(API) in kong.
+REST full API endpoint for add resource(API) in the kong.

 1. GET All API REQUEST
 ```